LoveDaisy/star_alignment/README.md

 ## python code

 Check `imgprc.py` and run it.
-Need OpenCV, NumPy, SciPy, pywt, piexif, matplotlib (optional), tifffile be installed.
+Need OpenCV, NumPy, SciPy, pywt, Tyf, matplotlib (optional), tifffile be installed.
 Matplotlib is used for debug, and it makes no difference on result if you remove / comment relevant lines.